 Parties may schedule hearings by contacting Sandra Becerra, Judicial Assistant to Judge Collins, at CAD-DivisionP@pbcgov.org.
 In keeping with professional courtesy, any party scheduling a hearing shall make reasonable efforts to contact the opposing party/counsel for availability or scheduling conflicts.
 Please file your Motion with the Clerk of Court and then submit a courtesy copy of the Motion as a "PDF" to the court by email.
 All parties shall abide by Local Rule 4 to try to resolve the matter and certify the good faith attempt to resolve on the Notice of Hearing.
 The request for hearing should indicate how much time is being requested and how soon the party is requesting the hearing be set.
 If the hearing is being held remotely, the Zoom information shall be on the notice of hearing.
 Any Emergency Motions must be filed with the Clerk of Court before submitting to the Judge for review.

 All case law and written responses upon which the parties intend to rely for their scheduled hearings must be filed and/or provided to the Court at least three (3) business days in advance of the hearing by hand or via email to CAD-DivisionP@pbcgov.org.

-Any motions for continuance including agreed motions must contain the grounds for the continuance and the length of time requested and/or new date being requested.
+Any motions for continuance including agreed motions or orders must contain the grounds for the continuance and the length of time requested and/or new date being requested.
 All motions requiring an evidentiary hearing or motions in limine requiring more than 5 minutes per side must be filed and brought to the attention of the Court not less than 14 days before calendar call.

 Please note that no long distance calls will be returned.